 To answer the case value question—that is what would a jury award you in your particular case—you should retain an experienced personal injury lawyer who knows what juries are doing given varying facts in your jurisdiction.
 It is not a good idea to hire lawyer joe or your cousin’s sister-in-law if that attorney doesn’t practice personal injury law.
 You need a lawyer who knows what to ask the jury for and how to ask it.

-Take a sneak peak at my case valuation thoughts here.
+Take a sneak peek at my case valuation thoughts here.
 Or, you can use our personal injury settlement calculator to try and determine what your case may be worth in Central Virginia:

 Once you have an experienced personal injury lawyer to value your case, the next question whether you should settle at mediation or go to trial?
 If you do go to trial, what are the likely outcomes?